-In March 2017, the FASB issued ASU 2017-08, "Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities."
-This accounting guidance amends the amortization period for certain purchased callable debt securities held at a premium.
-In particular, the amendments in ASU 2017-08 require the premium to be amortized to the earliest call date.
-The amendments do not, however, require an accounting change for securities held at a discount; instead, the discount continues to be amortized to maturity.
-Securities within the scope of ASU 2017-08 are purchased debt securities that have explicit, noncontingent call features that are callable at fixed prices and on preset dates.
-The amendments of ASU 2017-08 become effective for fiscal years beginning after December 15, 2019.
+In March 2017, the FASB issued ASU 2017-08, "Receivables-Nonrefundable Fees and Other Costs (Topic 310-20): Premium Amortization on Purchased Callable Debt Securities".
+This guidance was issued to shorten the amortization period for certain callable debt securities held at a premium.
+The guidance requires the premium to be amortized to the earliest call date.
+It will become effective on January 1, 2019, with early adoption permitted, including during interim periods.
+The adoption is to be applied on a modified retrospective basis through an adjustment to retained earnings.